CheRongtian/Hybrid_Blockchain_for_Retails/Code/PublicChain/README.md

 Generated deployment records, public Manifest files, and QR Code PNG files are ignored by Git.
 They remain local runtime state.

+`SnapshotQRCode` contains the independent generator source and build target.
+Generated PNG files are written to `PublicChain/public-qrcodes/`; they are not expected inside `SnapshotQRCode`.

 ## Apple Silicon environment